 The borders of this ensemble of techniques are very hazy, giving life to many new-age methods.
 It’s easy to get lost in blurry definitions which manipulate in creative ways terms such as Tantra, Yoga, Chakras, Energy and so on.

 It is hard to say what originated directly from traditional Tantra and what substantially deviated.
 At Samma Karuna we offer a selection of heart-oriented Tantra workshops which you can try to find yours!

-Controversial Indian guru Osho developed many different active meditations (as opposed to sitting) which aim at stimulating this energy and opening the chakras (energy centres) to let this energy flow freely throughout the body.
+Controversial Indian guru Osho developed many different active meditations (as opposed to sitting) which aim at stimulating this energy and opening the chakras (energy centers) to let this energy flow freely throughout the physical body.

 One of the most popular is Osho Kundalini meditation, also known as “shaking” meditation, in which the practitioners are guided by music through 4 different stages which include shaking, dancing, sitting, laying down.

 Other techniques based on Tantra such as Biodanza or Biodevelopment create Tantra sessions or classes that include movements, emotions, music, touch, and partner exercises to create meditative states, regression, ecstasy, deep connection with oneself, other participants, and the universe.